AIMC-Spec: A Benchmark Dataset for Automatic Intrapulse Modulation Classification under Variable Noise Conditions: Experimenting and Benchmarking

-Across all algorithms, frequency-only (FM) tasks consistently exceeded full-modulation performance by 40–50 percentage points at low SNRs.
-This disparity indicates that the principal challenge lies in recognizing phase and hybrid modulations, where spectral cues are less visually separable and inter-class boundaries overlap under noise.
-The different slopes of each model’s accuracy–SNR curve underscore architectural sensitivity to these factors: denoising or skip-connected models degrade smoothly, while attention-based and shallow CNNs show abrupt losses once noise dominates feature variance.
+Across all algorithms, the FM-only task consistently produced higher accuracy than the full modulation classification task.
+This difference indicates that the principal challenge lies in recognizing phase and hybrid modulations, where spectral cues are less visually separable and inter-class boundaries overlap under noise.
+The different slopes of each model’s accuracy–SNR curve further highlight architectural sensitivity to these factors: models with skip connections or denoising mechanisms degrade more gradually, whereas architectures with more constrained feature extraction exhibit sharper performance declines as noise increases.

-Collectively, these observations suggest that model behavior on AIMC-Spec is driven less by absolute accuracy and more by how effectively each architecture mitigates information loss under noise and class imbalance—insight critical for guiding future multi-frame and multi-modal designs.
+Collectively, these observations suggest that model behavior on AIMC-Spec is driven less by absolute accuracy and more by how effectively each architecture preserves discriminative information under noise.
+This insight is particularly relevant for guiding future multi-frame and multi-modal model designs, where temporal and cross-representation cues may further improve robustness.